georgetown-cset/weak-labeling-experiments/README.md

 <center><h1>Snorkel For Programmatic Data Labeling</h1></center>

-## Synopsis & Project Motivation
-In recent years, Machine Learning has slowly made its way into almost every industry.
-From Marketing to Agriculture and everything in between.
-As machine leaning models increase in complexity, so is the need for labelled training data.
-However, obtaining labelled training data still remains a huge bottle-neck for any machine learning application.
-The [Snorkel Project](https://snrokel.org) developed by a Stanford University lab and backed by Google attempts to solve this problem by using [weak supervision](https://www.snorkel.org/blog/weak-supervision).

-This project attempts to use Snorkel to create weak labels for large amounts of training data at CSET using weak supervision.
+This project (Collins Nji's summer internship project at CSET) attempts to use [Snorkel](https://www.snorkel.org) to create weak labels for large amounts of training data at CSET using weak supervision.
 The data is primarily paper abstracts, which we attempt to explore their relevance to various [WIPO Application Areas](https://wipo.org)

 ## Project Structure
 This project is split into two phases.
 Phase 1 of the project explores creating weak labels for paper abstracts in the Driver Detection WIPO application area.
 This phase of the project also involves a set of evaluations performed throughout the project, as well as hand labelled data used for the evaluations.
 PHase 2 of the project involves scaling the project to cover all other WIPO application areas (54 total).
 It also involves scaling the training data and the labeling functions.
 This phase of the project involves a different method of model evaluation since there were no gold labels to run the traditional evaluations.